ralsina/boxes-book/src/part1/lesson10.run.md

 Just as it happened with [text shaping](lesson7.run.html) we are lucky to live in a moment in time when almost everything we need to do it right is already in place.
 In particular, we will use a library called [Pyphen](https://github.com/Kozea/Pyphen) mostly because I already have used it in another project.

 Am I sure it's the best one?
 No. Do I know exactly how it does what it does?
 No. I know enough to make it work, and it works *well enough* so for this stage in the life of this project that is more than enough.
 In fact, it takes the rules for word-breaking from dictionaries provided by an Office Suite, so it does about as good a job as the dictionary does.
-It even supports subtleties such as the differences betwen British and American English!
+It even supports subtleties such as the differences between British and American English!

 Here's an example of how it works: